engin100/950/labs/lab-7.md

 The zip file must:
 * Contain all information so that another person can unzip the file, open KiCad, and see you schematic and PCB.
-* Be named with the following template: team_xx_altium.zip, which xx is your team number expressed as two digits (e.g., 01, 02, 10, 11, etc.)
+* Be named with the following template: team_xx_kiCAD.zip, which xx is your team number expressed as two digits (e.g., 01, 02, 10, 11, etc.)

 ## Peer Review